trolmanist/forge-rugby-gs/README.md

 - It is not a standalone web app.
 - It does not include the spreadsheet data model itself.
 - The Google Sheet is the live product; this repository contains the script files used by that sheet.

-## Development notes

-This project currently lives as a bound Apps Script attached to the spreadsheet.
-If local syncing is added later via `clasp`, this repository can become the main source of truth for script changes while the spreadsheet remains the runtime host.